Clinical Technologists Training, The RCT

 There are two intakes each year - in April and October - and applications must be received by the end of March and September respectively to be included in the requested intake.
 Applications not submitted at these times will be held until the next available intake.
 Induction days are held in May and November for new trainees and vivas are held in May and November with portfolio submission dates in March and September.

 Every trainee on the IPEM training scheme is allocated two moderators: an external moderator and a supporting moderator.
 For more information on these roles please see page 10 in the Handbook and visit our IPEM Moderators page here.

-All applications are subject to a single fee of £634.00 to cover a maximum training period of 24 months.
+All applications are subject to a single fee and for the 2021 cohort, this is £640.00 and covers a maximum training period of 24 months.
 Any trainees requiring an extension to this training period will need to re-apply to the scheme and an additional rolling six month pro-rata fee will be payable.

 © Institute of Physics and Engineering in Medicine